railslove/epics/README.md

 * a PARTNER ID
 * n User IDs (this depends on the bank and your needs)

-Take this parameters and start setting up one UserID (repeat this for every user you want to initialize):
+Take these parameters and start setting up a UserID (repeat this for every user you want to initialize):

 ```ruby